main street townhouse

 Another trick that we often like to do to warm up a space is to add an area rug.
 In this case, we used carpet tiles to create a fuller look.
 They usually come in 12' x 12' and are easy to apply.
 No gluing down is needed.
 And they are very easy to cut to size with just an extractor knife.

-a "kid's" room for a grown up kid at heart
+a room for a grown up kid at heart

 When we were interviewing the family, the 25 year old son gave us two requests: the first one was to paint the room black.
-Being quite conservative, the mom did not allow us to paint the room black.
-So the compromise was to choose a lot of furniture pieces that are black and a darker shade of blue.
-However, we opted for a glass corner desk with black frames, and other chrome and grey metal to reflect more light.
+Being quite conservative, his mom (aka the boss) did not allow us to paint the room black.
+So the compromise was to choose a lot of furniture pieces that are black and a dark shade of blue.
+However, we opted for a glass corner desk with black frames, and other chrome and grey metal to keep a light and airy feel.

 Keeping it light and airy